dougmanis/flexigift-service/docs/index.md

 # Flexigift Service

-Spend all of your gift cards at Amazon.com with Flexigift!
+Spend all of your gift cards at Amazon.com with Flexigift.
 With the Flexigift service, you can spend your third-party gift cards directly at your Amazon.com shopping cart.

 ## How it works